akayami301-ctrl/cynx-kairo-vexor-leak-and-expose/README.md

-SKIDD DISCORD : https://discord.gg/6TNhHAP69C project phoenix
+SKIDD DISCORD : https://discord.gg/susanoo project susanoo

-Not skidd project lyric discord.gg/oldmp
+Not skidd project Velocity discord.gg/velocityfn

 and angels is not a skidd so i dont drop he launcher. lapse he just buy the vps lool